My Contemplative Bio

 Nikki has taught silent meditation retreats with Western luminaries such as Sharon Salzberg, Jack Kornfield, Joseph Goldstein, Guy Armstrong, Gil Fronsdal, Norman Fischer, and others on a variety of contemplative topics ranging from mindfulness and lovingkindness to death contemplation.
 Nikki serves on the Teachers Council at the Spirit Rock Meditation Center in Woodacre, CA, and is a Teacher at the Insight Meditation Center in Redwood City, CA. She serves on the Board of Directors at Spirit Rock.

 Her teaching includes lectures, classes, day longs, workshops, silent retreats on meditation and Buddhist contemplation in the San Francisco Bay Area and internationally, by invitation.
 She also offers guidance and individual mentoring to practitioners internationally.

 Concurrent with her dharma practice and teaching, Nikki has been an Artificial Intelligence scientist and academic at a research institute affiliated with UC Berkeley.
 She holds a Ph.D. in computer science from UC Berkeley.
 She has had an active career as a scientist, with years of experience in managing research teams as the Principal Investigator, co-teaching graduate-level courses at UC Berkeley, mentoring post-docs and grad students, publishing scientific articles, presenting at international conferences, and serving as consultant for Silicon Valley technology startups.
 She has authored 40+ scientific articles and holds multiple patents.
 She is interested in the ethics of AI.
 See LinkedIn for more information.

 Or an interview conducted by Spirit Rock Meditation Center in 2014.

-Some of my other wonderful teachers, with whom I have co-taught...
+Some of my other teachers, who have become co-teachers...